vish-777/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a computer science student at Manipal Institute of Technology, India.
-I am currently in my 4th year and interested in Digital marketing,Software Engineering,Software Analyst and Artificial Intelligence.
+I am a computer science student from Manipal Institute of Technology, India.
+I finished my btech in 2020.
+Some of the projects i worked on are Titanic survival prediction using Machine learning, Heart attack Prediction using ML, Face detection using OpenCV, Facial Expression Recognition in Keras, Eye Detection using OpenCV, Detecting COVID-19 with Chest X-Ray using PyTorch and much more which can be found on my github page.

+some of my interests are in Digital marketing, Software Engineering, Software Analyst and Artificial Intelligence.
 I have had a wide variety of experience in these fields .
-I have worked projects on Employee Onboarding Automation , Internet of technologies in factory automation and security.
+I have worked on projects like Employee Onboarding Automation , Internet of technologies in factory automation and security, parking using pathfinder and more.

-In my free time, I watch a lot of movies and I love to read.
-Reading is my hobby.
-I read books belonging to all genres.
-But it is adventure and mystery stories that keep me the most engaged.
-I enjoy reading Sherlock Holmes stories by Arthur Conan Doyle.
-They are fascinating stories that keep me very captivated.
-I can read them over and over again and I enjoy them.
-I also love to read the Harry Potter series of books by JK Rowling.
-She has woven so much magic through her stories.
-I also liked reading books by Enid Blyton.